siddharth8638/JobMatchmaker/README.md

                 |
 Recruiter <--> Candidate [Matched!]

-Smart Contract Address
-The contract is deployed on the Ethereum test network (Goerli) at the following address:
-0x1234567890ABCDEF1234567890ABCDEF12345678

 How it Works
 Candidate Registration: Candidates register their profiles, including skillsets, work preferences, and test scores.
 Recruiter Registration: Recruiters define their job requirements and desired candidate skills.